This article was updated on July 21, 2019.

 When tipping by card, the merchant will offer you two options:

-One: the server will swipe your card and you will pay the total bill including tip.
+One: the server will swipe your card and you will pay the total bill.
 When you approve the payment, you can select the tip you wish to offer – if you don’t wish to select a tip by percentage, you can enter a numerical value instead.
 Whatever suits.

 If you’re heading to the states, be sure to read about what to know before you go, as well as reading about clearing customs, connecting flights & the best ground transport options once you land as well.